moonbitlang/moonbit-docs/moonbit-docs/docs/build-system-tutorial.md

 }
 ```

-`moon.pkg.json`:
+and `moon.pkg.json`:

 ```json
 {}
 ```

-After creating these files, your directory structure should look like this:
+Our project structure should look like this now:

 ```bash
 my-project